Cricket: World Test Championship Final Scoreboard - UrduPoint

 Cricket: World Test Championship Final Scoreboard

-Scoreboard at the close of Australia's second innings on the fourth day of the World Test Championship final against India at The Oval on Saturday
+Scoreboard at stumps on the fourth day of the World Test Championship final between Australia and India at The Oval on Saturday

 Khawaja c Bharat b Yadav 13 D. Warner c Bharat b Siraj 1 M. Labuschagne c Pujara b Yadav 41 S. Smith c Thakur b Jadeja 34 T. Head c and b Jadeja 18 C. Green b Jadeja 25 A. Carey not out 66 M. Starc c Kohli b Shami 41 P.